hanami/guides/content/introduction/getting-started.md

 ### Laying The Foundations For A Form

-By now, we should be familiar with the working of actions, views and templates.
+By now, we should be familiar with the working of actions, views, and templates.

 We'll speed things up a little, so we can quickly get to the good parts.
 First, create a new action for our "New Book" page: